-A Tribal Commission to collaboratively manage the Bears Ears National Monument
+A Tribal Commission to Collaboratively Manage the Bears Ears National Monument

 Many Indigenous peoples hold deep traditional, cultural, and community connections to the lands and waters that make up the Bears Ears National Monument.
 We see the health of ourselves, our communities, and the natural world as interconnected.